khsamonte/kensamonte-portfolio/public/stories/the-end-of-worlds.md

 ---
 title: The End of Worlds
 date: February 21, 2017
-excerpt: The Muskians were not ready to discard their deep-rooted belief in a flat Flat Earth.
+excerpt: The Muskians were not ready to discard their deep-rooted belief in a flat Earth.
 synopsis: The apocalypse has come.
 Two polarising scientists wage a psychological war for the destiny of humanity.
 ---